 “Maintain an Attitude of Gratitude.”Winery owner and Philanthropist - Dan Souza

 Dan Souza is the winery owner and an entrepreneur of many businesses who has found new passion in the fine art of viticulture and winemaking.
 He comes from a long line of farmers and cattle ranchers, and cultivating the land with extraordinary results is nothing new to him.
-Besides being successful in all his ventures, he is also a philanthropist and generously donates his time and resources to those who need it.
+Beside successful efforts in many of his ventures, he also greatly enjoys donating his time and resources to those who need it.

 Steve is the winemaker and General Manager for Bovino Vineyards, consistently producing high-quality, award-winning wines.
 Steve spent 24 years in the automotive industry before launching his own operation in 2002.
-He has a B.A. from Central Michigan University and an M.B.A. from Pepperdine University.
 His winemaking legacy dates back to numerous crushes in his garage and then his own label, and the obligatory “some time at UC Davis.”

 Steve's philosophy is simple: “Every grape has its own innate potential.
 The job of a winemaker is to help realize that potential –and not make mistakes.”
 With 16 varieties on the property, Bovino is a dream.
 “The range -- from Italian to Bordeaux to Rhône -- presents a rare opportunity to experiment, showcasing unique varietals, such as Arneis, alongside the more traditional, while maintaining the distinctive terroir of El Pomar and Bovino.”